jimpo26/amazon/README.md

-# amazon
+# Amazon
-A simple js script to add the "Add to cart" button on an "Noi available" amazon's item page
+A simple js script to add the "Add to cart" button on an "Noit available" amazon's item page